 - 1. As used in this report, "mean amount of credit" is defined as the average amount of credit in a given category.
 "Median amount of credit" is defined as the central value representing an equal number of credit values above and below it. - 2.
+For the Empire State film production credit, the amount of credit claimed only reflects amounts that will be used and refunded during the tax year. - 3.
 Taxpayers may use credits to reduce their tax liabilities computed under the entire net income base, capital base, or subsidiary capital base.
 Generally, credits may not be used to reduce tax liability below the amount computed under the alternative minimum tax base or the fixed dollar minimum base, whichever is higher.
 However, the law does allow some credits to be applied against those bases.
-Where applicable, this is noted in the description of the particular credit. - 3.
+Where applicable, this is noted in the description of the particular credit. - 4.
 The computation for credit carried forward does not apply to some credits.
-Fully refundable credits are not carried foward.
+Fully refundable credits are not carried forward.
 The QEZE tax reduction credit, the mortgage servicing tax credit, and the credit for purchase of an automated external defibrillator do not allow any carryforward.
 The alternative fuels credit allows for a transfer of excess credits to affiliates of the taxpayer in addition to a credit carryforward. - Amounts carried forward from one year may not match amounts reported as carried in for the following year for several reasons.
 Audit adjustments in one year will change the utilization of credit in future years.
 Changes in the filing composition of a taxpayer due to mergers, acquisitions, or divestitures may impact the amount of credit reported.
 Some taxpayers may go out of business altogether.
 Finally, on the study file, credit carry forwards are not perpetuated in the absence of a credit form.
-If a taxpayer fails to file a credit form, the amount of credit carried forward is eliminated from the file. - 4.
+If a taxpayer fails to file a credit form, the amount of credit carried forward is eliminated from the file.
+For the Empire State film production credit, the amount of credit carried forward is the amount that was deferred due to the bi/trifurcation rules of the credit.
+It will be utilized in the following year or two years depending on the size of the respective credit amount earned. - 5.
 Historical data presented in this report may differ from that presented in previous reports.
 This can occur as a result of changes made to the data collection process and minor adjustments made to the original data files.
-In certain limited instances, errors made on either prior or current year credit claim forms may also result in discrepancies. - 5.
+In certain limited instances, errors made on either prior or current year credit claim forms may also result in discrepancies. - 6.
 Prior to tax years beginning on or after January 1, 2008, the credit was fully refundable across two years.
 For tax years beginning on or after January 1, 2009, credit usage was allowed over one, two, or three years, depending on the size of the credit claimed.
-See Appendix A for details. - 6.
-The ZEA wage tax credit expired in 2004.
-Taxpayers may continue to claim unused amounts carried forward. - 7.
-Qualified sites accepted into the Brownfield Cleanup Program on or after June 23, 2008 are subject to a different set of rules for the brownfield redevelopment tax credit.
-See Appendix A for details.